MMike17/ArtOfRally_MatchingDates/Readme.md

 ## Usage

 Press Ctrl + F10 to open the mod manager menu.\
-Adjust settings to select what lock method you want.
+Adjust settings to select what lock method you want.\

-"lock_to_date" will lock the car until its production year.\
+By default, the mod locks every car to their production year in career mode.

-"hide_in_menu" will hide locked cars in the car selection menu.
+"hideLockedInMenu" will hide locked cars in the car selection menu.\
+"replaceInLeaderboards" will make sure all racers in the rally will have unlocked cars.

 Disabling the mod in the manager will restore the original unlock conditions by default.\
 If no cars are available for a season, the mod will default to enableing all cars.